The Complete Guide to EKM Metering

 Click on the link for more info on our RS-485 Converters.

 Our 485Bee will create a wireless link and replace the wired RS-485 twisted pair link that is normally used.
 The 485Bee can be located anywhere along the wire.
 You will need at least 2 of the 485Bees in any system to create the radio link.
 You can have clusters of meters connected to each 485Bee.
-You can also use up to hundreds of these devices to create a wireless mesh network.
+You can also use up to hundreds of these devices to create a wireless mesh network with each 485Bee acting as a node in the network if it is connected to meters or not.

 Click here: 485Bee -- for more information on the product page.